rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

 `(a, b) -> { int c = 0; return 5;}`

-## Using Variables in Lambdas
+## Using variables in lambdas

-Lambda expressions can access static variables, instance variables, effectively `final` method parameters, and effectively `final` local variables.
+Lambda expressions can access `static` variables, instance variables, effectively `final` method parameters, and effectively `final` local variables.
 How many of those can you find in this example?

 ````
 1: interface Gorilla { String move(); }